mathieucarbou/MycilaPulseAnalyzer/README.md

 - In blue: the output pin pulse of 1 us
 - In red: main AC voltage
 - In pink: current going to the load

+## Use-Case: Know when the AC voltage is positive or negative

+The BM1Z102FJ has a positive pulse when the AC voltage is positive, and a negative pulse when the AC voltage is negative.

+Thanks to MycilaPulseAnalyzer, you can know when the AC voltage is positive or negative by using the `onEdge` callback and check if it is a rising or falling edge.

 ## Readings